ChrisLGardner/chrislgardner.github.io/_posts/2019-03-26-enforcing-style-with-pester.markdown

 Pester therefore is the last option left, it sort of bridges the gap between the two other options where I just have to write some simple code to check for each guideline I want to test and then if I find it I just throw an error and Pester handles the reporting for me.
 And because this is going to be run as part of a CI process then I can take those reports and publish them as test results and fail my builds if I want to.

-## How do we actually test the guidlines?
+## How do we actually test the guidelines?

 This turns out to be both a really simple problem and a really difficult one at the same time, depending on which guideline we want to test.
 My basic process is quite simple and best illustrated with some psuedo code: